After the Burial: Justin Lowe's departure and death (2015)

 Guitarist and founding member Justin Lowe left the band and was found dead in the summer of 2015.

 Guitarist and founding member Justin Lowe officially announced he left the band on June 24, 2015; he posted a lengthy statement on social media, accusing After the Burial, their record label (Sumerian Records) and most people in his life of plotting to ruin him; MetalSucks described his statement as "barely-coherent" and suspected it's a result of "a paranoid episode".
 After the Burial responded to Lowe's open letter the following day confirming he was under severe mental duress and requested their fans to support Lowe during his time of recovery.
 Lowe was under care with his family at the time.

-On the evening of July 20, 2015, Justin Lowe was pronounced officially missing, and search efforts had been put into place in order to find him.
+Lowe's sister reported him missing on July 18; on the evening of July 20, 2015, Justin Lowe was pronounced officially missing, and search efforts had been put into place in order to find him.
 Lowe, aged 32, was found dead by a hiker on July 21, 2015, directly underneath the Soo Line High Bridge, while his car was found on the Minnesota side of the bridge.
 Authorities state that his death was consistent with that of a fall.
 It is currently unknown if the fall was accidental or intentional.

 On July 27, the band released a statement on their Facebook page saying that they had decided not to perform on the Summer Slaughter tour in the wake of Lowe's passing, and that they needed time to recover from the loss of their friend.

 Dig Deep and Lee Foral's departure (2016–2017)

 On October 29, the band streamed the new track "Lost in the Static" and also announced a tour starting on November 5 in San Diego, being followed by The Faceless, Rings of Saturn and Toothgrinder.
 On New Years Day 2016, the band announced their new album Dig Deep, which was released on February 19, 2016.

 On December 22, They were announced to be part of the Sumerian Records 10th Anniversary Tour with Born of Osiris, Veil of Maya, Erra and Bad Omens.
 The tour started on February 19 in Minneapolis.

 In June 2016, Lee Foral announced his departure to focus on his family.
 On December 3, 2016, Adrian Oropeza was announced as a full-time After the Burial member after the year of touring with them.